tabacitu/ball-starter-kit/README.md

 - Backpack has a lot of dependencies, AppStarter has very few.
 - Backpack is easier to customize than any other admin panel, but AppStarter is even easier to customize - every file is 100% in your control and you can do whatever you want to it.
 - AppStarter is not an alternative to [Backpack/CRUD](https://github.com/laravel-backpack/crud) - you can use both in the same project.
 Use AppStarter to create your customer-facing application (that will probably end up super custom), and Backpack/CRUD to create your admin panel (that will probably end up with a lot of the same features as other admin panels).

+## Roadmap

+If you'd like to see any of these features implemented in future versions, please open an issue:

+- Example marketing pages
+- Team/organization support

+## Documentation

+Comprehensive documentation is available in the `/docs` directory:

+- [Getting Started](docs/getting-started.md) - Installation, configuration, and first steps
+- [Architecture](docs/architecture.md) - BALL stack, directory structure, and design patterns
+- [Features](docs/features.md) - Authentication, account settings, and other built-in features
+- [Customization](docs/customization.md) - How to extend the application with new pages and functionality
+- [Components](docs/components.md) - Reusable components and how to use them

+These documents are designed to become your own project documentation once you start using this starter kit.

+### Asset Management

+The starter kit loads Tabler CSS and JS files from CDNs for development convenience, but uses [Basset](https://github.com/blade-ui-kit/basset) to internalize these assets for production.
+This approach:

+- Provides the convenience of working with CDNs during development
+- Protects your application from privacy/GDPR issues in production
+- Ensures your application works even if the CDNs are down
+- Improves load times by serving assets from your own server

+To use Basset for your own assets, see the [Basset documentation](https://github.com/blade-ui-kit/basset).

 # Usage